Brentford F.C. Reserves and Academy: Closure (2016)

-Reopening (2022)
+Reopening (2022–present)

 In December 2021, a public consultation began regarding a new planning application for improved facilities at Brentford's Jersey Road training ground.
 With the Brentford's promotion to the Premier League in 2021, the club stated that new facilities could be utilised for a "football academy in line with UEFA requirements".
 With aspirations of the first team playing in European competitions, "UEFA rules stipulate that clubs who wish to take part in its competitions have to operate an academy, otherwise they will be refused entry".
 Following the preservation of Brentford's Premier League status at the end of the 2021–22 season, it was reported that talks were underway to reopen the academy.
-In July 2022, Brentford was accepted into the 2022–23 FA Youth Cup.
-Also in July 2022, a new Premier League ruling stipulated that all member clubs must operate a category 3 academy by the beginning of the 2024–25 season.

 On 15 July 2022, Brentford announced that it had been "granted a licence to open and operate an Academy under the Elite Player Performance Plan" and would "initially open a Category Four Academy for the start of the 2022–23 season".
-The club signed players from U17 level upwards and fielded an U18 team during the 2022–23 season.
-In March 2023, Brentford opened a Development Centre for players between the ages of 9 and 16, which would transition into an academy one year later.
+In March 2023, Brentford opened a Development Centre for players between the ages of 9 and 16 and in May 2024, construction began on new academy facilities at the club's Jersey Road training ground.
+In June 2024, the academy was awarded Category Two status and introduced groups from U9 to U16 level.
+In September 2025, the club submitted an application to be awarded Category One status.